aviborg/swedishP1/README.md

 When all this in place you should be able to run the serial read python program.

-To read the binary file in you may use ''xxd filename.bin''
+To read the binary file in you may use `xxd filename.bin` on the raspberry command line.

 The next thing is to decode and parse the binary stream.
 It seems to be according to the A-XDR standard.